samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

   1. I don't insist on the group staying together the whole time, so it is perfectly fine if part of the group splits to complete the hike.
   2. Join the early/late season hikes when the temperature is colder.
 I don't insist on long breaks when it's freezing outside.
 - **Finish the hike at a reasonable time**: I usually camp on Saturday nights, and hike the next day.
-So I'm usually trying to complete the hike by 5pm, to give a little time for a cold dip and a beer with the team.
+So I'm usually trying to complete the hike by 5pm, to give a little time for a cold dip (always bring a swimming suit) and a beer with the team.
 I don't mind finishing a bit later on Sundays, as I'm not trying to beat the traffic, but rather let it go and get back home after the rush.

 ### Your Safety, Your Responsibility